April 18, 2025

 Financial incentives can be hard for lower paid and minority employees to ignore, and harder to attain

-In 2022, 81% of large employers indicated that diversity, equity and inclusion influence their well-being strategy.
-However, incentives may be overlooked as a potentially significant contributor to inequity.
-Some of the common behaviors that are incented or penalized, such as smoking cessation or maintaining a healthy weight, disproportionately affect Black, Indigenous and employees of color (BIPOC).
-CDC data indicate that across all U.S. states, Black adults had the highest prevalence of obesity (38.4%), followed by Hispanic adults (32.6%) and non-Hispanic white adults (28.6%).8 Similarly, smoking rates in the United States are highest among Native American and Alaska Native adults (21.9%), compared to Black adults (16.8%), non-Hispanic white adults (16.6%) and Hispanics (10.1%).9
+Incentives can play a part in contributing to inequity.
+Some of the common behaviors that are incented or penalized, such as smoking cessation or maintaining a healthy weight, disproportionately affect Black, Indigenous and People of color (BIPOC).
+Data from the Centers for Disease Control and Prevention (CDC) indicate that across all U.S. states, Black adults had the highest prevalence of obesity (38.4%), followed by Hispanic adults (32.6%) and non-Hispanic white adults (28.6%).8 Similarly, smoking rates in the United States are highest among Native American and Alaska Native adults (21.9%), compared to Black adults (11.7%), non-Hispanic white adults (12.9%) and Hispanics (7.7%).9

 Some incentive strategies can miss the mark

 While well intended, incentive strategies may not reach the desired population.
-Business Group data found that diabetes and weight were among the top ten physical health incentive targets in 2022; however, a recent study of 283,365 employees and dependents across 90 employers found that conditions like obesity and diabetes were associated with significantly lower odds of participating in an incentivized biometric screening or achieving biometric goals.5 The same study found that individuals with a healthy BMI, never-smokers and those with access to primary care were more likely to participate in biometric activities compared to their counterparts.5 Similarly, another study that evaluated almost a decade of data from one large employer with nearly 200,000 employees found that healthier employees and those who lived in higher income areas were more likely to complete a health risk assessment than their counterparts.3 These data points illustrate how incentive strategies can fail to reach the intended audience.
+One study of 283,365 employees and dependents across 90 employers found that conditions like obesity and diabetes were associated with significantly lower odds of participating in an incentivized biometric screening or achieving biometric goals.4 The same study found that individuals with a healthy BMI, never-smokers and those with access to primary care were more likely to participate in biometric activities compared to their counterparts.4 Similarly, another study that evaluated almost a decade of data from one large employer with nearly 200,000 employees found that healthier employees and those who lived in higher income areas were more likely to complete a health risk assessment than their counterparts.3 These data points illustrate how incentive strategies can fail to reach the intended audience.

 Incentives are sticky

 Once financial rewards are initiated it can be difficult to discontinue them.
 Employers may hesitate to remove financial incentives out of fear of lower engagement or negative employee perception.
 One employer put its long-standing incentive program on hiatus for 3 years and noted a distinct drop in engagement when the program was paused.
-Echoing this observation were results from a 2015 systematic review of research on financial incentives, which found that while incentives were effective at changing some behaviors in the short term, these behaviors typically did not extend more than 2 to 3 months after the incentive was removed.10
+Echoing this observation were results from a systematic review of research on financial incentives, which found that while incentives were effective at changing some behaviors in the short term, evidence of their effectiveness in the long-term are limited.11

 Incentives for a Global Workforce

 For companies with employees located outside the U.S., there are added layers of complexity to managing an incentive program, including cultural norms, social acceptability and legality.
-Incentives for well-being programs are not common outside the U.S.; as of 2019, only 10% of employers offered well-being incentives globally.
-As one Business Group member commented, “Globally, financial incentives may actually be a turn off… [since] in many cultures or societies, good health is considered a matter of personal responsibility.”
-Some cultures are also more skeptical of sharing personal health data, and employees in these locations may be more concerned with protecting their personal health data.11.
-Employers who extend incentives to their global population should review the incentive through a culturally conscious lens.
+Incentives for well-being programs are not typically common outside the U.S., but their popularity is slowly increasing with 22% of employers offering incentives outside the U.S. in 2024; an increase from 15% just 2 years prior.1 As one Business Group member commented, “Globally, financial incentives may actually be a turn off… [since] in many cultures or societies, good health is considered a matter of personal responsibility.”
+Some cultures are also more skeptical of sharing personal health data, and employees in these locations may be more concerned with protecting their personal health data.12 Employers who extend incentives to their global population should review the incentive through a culturally conscious lens.
 Incentive rewards like health savings account (HSA) contributions don’t translate outside the U.S., so many employers choose to engage with a vendor to help manage a points system that can create parity across regions and local currencies.

 Reenvisioning the Next Iteration of Well-being Incentives